 Avoid unnecessarily abrasive cleansers (e.g., face wash with glycolic or AHA/BHA acids).
 They can make the skin more sensitive by damaging the epidermal barrier.

 Dermatologists say you can start using retinoids as early as your 20’s for preventative and regenerative photoaging measures.
 To put it simply, if you do see wrinkles, pigmentation, etc., then it’s not a bad idea to start now.
 And even if you don’t see these skin concerns, getting started on a retinoid regimen will help you achieve and maintain optimal, healthy skin.
+Once you know what Tretinoin is, it’s easy to see the benefits.

 There is no age restriction for using retinoids, but they are not recommended for children under the age of 13.